Jump to section

 It’s not easy to support employee mental health leading up to an election.
 Every organization has employees with conservative and liberal views, and even within those two groups, views can be vastly different.

-And of course, every HR and People leader has their own personal views as well.
+And, of course, every HR and People leader has their personal views as well.

-Here are five things leaders can do to protect the mental health and psychological safety of their employees, during the high stress and potential interpersonal differences an election can trigger.
+Here are five things leaders can do to protect their employees’ mental health and psychological safety during the high stress and potential interpersonal differences an election can trigger.

 Keep the focus on work

-If you start to notice conversations turning political and heated, on Slack or in person, address it immediately.
-Let the involved employees know that an aggressive nature will not be tolerated at work, and ensure that someone from HR follows up with these individuals if needed.
+If you start to notice conversations turning political and heated on Slack or in person, address it immediately.
+Let the involved employees know an aggressive nature will not be tolerated at work, and ensure someone from HR follows up with these individuals if needed.

 If you’re having trouble navigating challenging conversations, take the time to stop and get support.

-If your company offers Spring Health, take advantage of the one-on-one manager training and real-time coaching we provide.
-Our Care Navigators are also always available to provide support before, during, and after a hard conversation.
+If your company offers Spring Health, take advantage of our one-on-one manager training and real-time coaching.
+Our Care Navigators are always available to provide support before, during, and after difficult conversations.

 Check in with your team

-Check ins have become increasingly important as many teams are fully virtual or hybrid, and the mental health of employees continues to decline.
+Check-ins have become increasingly important as many teams are entirely virtual or hybrid, and the mental health of employees continues to decline.

-During an election cycle, everyone’s individual values and stress levels will vary.
-Take extra time to check in to see how they’re doing, and if they need extra support.
+During an election cycle, everyone’s values and stress levels will vary.
+Take extra time to check in to see how they’re doing and if they need additional support.

-If they do, remind them of the mental health benefits included in your EAP—which include therapy and on-demand digital CBT exercises, if you offer Spring Health.
+If they do, remind them of the mental health benefits of your EAP, which include therapy and on-demand digital CBT exercises if you offer Spring Health.

 Model self care and respectful communication

-When your employees and colleagues see you modeling good self care, taking mental health days and time off when you need it, it gives them permission to do the same.
+When your employees and colleagues see you modeling good self care, taking mental health days and time off when you need it, they are inspired to do the same.

-During this election cycle, be honest about how it’s impacting your own mental health, as well as how you’re taking better care of yourself.
-Also model respect during every kind of communication, and articulate that it’s everyone’s responsibility to be respectful and to ensure their team feels psychologically safe.
+During this election cycle, be honest about how it’s impacting your mental health and how you’re taking better care of yourself.
+Also, model respect during every kind of communication, and articulate that it’s everyone’s responsibility to be respectful and to ensure their team feels psychologically safe.

 Provide resources and reminders